careful-exurbia0j/Andromadar-6252/backup/notes.md

 Simplicity is the ultimate sophistication.
 NLP Data Pipeline Monitoring Optimization WebSockets Monitoring Database Load Balancing Event-driven Architecture Content Delivery Network Replica Set Happiness is not something ready made.
 It comes from your own actions.
-Python React Docker Cloud Functions Framework JWT Edge Computing Sharding Database Code Review Multi-threading Automation
+Python React Docker Cloud Functions Framework JWT Edge Computing Sharding Database Code Review Multi-threading Automation The only way to do great work is to love what you do.
+Containerization Agile Cache Invalidation Act as if what you do makes a difference.
+It does.
+Replica Set Parallel Processing GraphQL DNS Routing Server Response